This article was last updated on January 26, 2022

 - Investing in a third country meaning not in the UK or your country of residence.

 Whilst it is impossible to speak about every country in the world, given the 180+ places where British expats reside, I will try to generalise, based on the evidence and my experience as a Brit living overseas.

-For those that are interested in investing as a British expat, or have questions more broadly, you can contact me via email@example.com or on the chat function below.
+If you are interested in investing as a British expat living overseas, you can contact me via email@example.com or on the chat function below.

 - Local investments in your country of residence